AltPhilipp/Basel1_SportsCarRental/README.md

 ```

 ### Frontend Technology
+#### Views
+Vehicles:

+Insurance Packages:

+Racetracks:

+Manage Vehicles:

 > 🚧: Describe your views and what APIs is used on which view.
 If you don't have access to the Internet Technology class Budibase environment(https://inttech.budibase.app/), please write to Devid on MS teams.

-This Web application was developed using Budibase and it is available for preview at https://inttech.budibase.app/app/pizzeria.
+This Web application was developed using Budibase and it is available for preview at https://inttech.budibase.app/builder/app/app_dev_inttech_4e92b1b0a5324ff78ede1ee5149fa44c.

 ## Execution
 > 🚧: Please describe how to execute your app and what configurations must be changed to run it.